Policy Number: 430

 Use of the Benefit at Rice

-Upon the eligible dependent's admission to Rice or to a university with which Rice has a reciprocal agreement, the Rice Employee/Retiree must complete the Application for Dependent Tuition Remission, and return it to the Director of Benefits.
-Eligibility is reviewed semester-by-semester, and the Application for Dependent Tuition Remission must be submitted annually for approval and review to determine whether the benefit is taxable.
-Typically, students will not be awarded tuition remission after the beginning of a semester nor will tuition remission be withdrawn before the end of a semester.
+Upon the eligible dependent's admission to Rice, to a university with which Rice has a reciprocal agreement, or any accredited, degree-granting institution, the Rice Employee/Retiree must complete the Application for Dependent Tuition Benefits and return it to the benefits team.
+Eligibility is reviewed semester-by-semester.
+Typically, students will not be awarded tuition remission after the beginning of a semester, nor will tuition remission be withdrawn before the end of a semester.

-Additionally, the Rice University Application for Financial Assistance must be completed and returned to Student Financial Services, and the FAFSA (Federal Application for Student Aid) must be completed online at www.fafsa.ed.gov .
-Student Financial Services uses this information to verify dependency for purposes of eligibility for federally-funded financial aid and to assist the family with additional financing options.
+Additionally, the Rice University Application for Financial Assistance must be completed and returned to Student Financial Services, and the FAFSA (Federal Application for Student Aid) must be completed online at www.fafsa.ed.gov.
+Student Financial Services uses this information to verify dependency for eligibility for federally-funded financial aid and to assist the family with additional financing options.
 For questions about student financial aid to Rice University, contact Student Financial Services.

-Study at Rice (or any other) summer school is not covered by this benefit.
+This benefit does not cover studying at Rice (or any other) summer school program.

-No more than two semesters of approved study abroad (fall or spring semesters only) will qualify for tuition remission for the full cost of the program's tuition, not to exceed the amount of tuition remission for the same semester at Rice.
-Summer study abroad is not covered by this benefit.
+No more than two semesters of approved study abroad (fall or spring semesters only) will qualify for tuition remission for the full cost of the program’s tuition, not to exceed the amount of tuition remission for the same semester at Rice.
+This benefit does not cover summer study abroad.

 Reciprocal Agreements with Other Universities

-Reciprocal tuition agreements are administered by the Office of Enrollment at Rice.
-Participating schools reserve the right to limit the total number of students to whom they grant a tuition scholarship; therefore Rice urges students to apply as early as possible and to respond to an offer of admission as soon as possible.
+Participating schools reserve the right to limit the total number of students to whom they grant a tuition scholarship; therefore, Rice urges students to apply as early as possible and to respond to an offer of admission as soon as possible.
 Students should notify the Office of Enrollment upon applying to a university with a reciprocal agreement.
 Upon accepting admission to a reciprocal tuition university, please contact the Office of Enrollment to complete the appropriate forms.

-In order to maintain eligibility, the student must meet all requirements of the participating institution, which may be different from those of Rice University.
+To maintain eligibility, the student must meet all requirements of the participating institution, which may differ from those of Rice University.
 All rules concerning admission, leaves of absence, residency and graduation requirements, and their effects on tuition remission under this program are solely those of the reciprocal universities.
-Students must resolve all academic and enrollment issues with the participating school directly.
+Students must resolve all academic and enrollment issues directly with the participating school.

 For more information, please contact the Office of Enrollment at Rice.